Episode 3: fargo

 The 1996 movie Fargo stirred widespread curiosity about snowy winters, funny accents and bloody mayhem on the frozen tundra of North Dakota and Minnesota.
 The film won two Oscar awards and inspired a popular television series of the same name.
 But how well did it actually capture and reflect the region?

-In this episode, The Drunk Projectionist podcast proudly presents a documentary about the movie.
+In this episode, The Drunk Projectionist film podcast proudly presents a documentary about the movie.

 Public radio pros Diane Richard and Todd Melby unravel the mystery behind the parkas, prowlers and wood chippers in the Coen Brothers' Fargo in interviews with actors William H. Macy (Jerry Lundegaard), John Carroll Lynch (Norm Gunderson), Tony Denman (Scotty Lundegaard), dialect coach Liz Himelstein, women in law enforcement, and many more.
 Narrated by Bruce Bohne (Deputy Lou).